3liz/lizmap-pgmetadata-module/tests/README.md

 psql service=lizmap-pgmetadata
 ```

+## Access to the lizmap container

+If you want to enter into the lizmap container to execute some commands,
+execute `make shell`.

 ## Add the test data

 You can add some nodes and edges in your docker test PostgreSQL database by running the SQL `tests/sql/test_data.sql`.